Optimal Construction of N-bit-delay Almost Instantaneous Fixed-to-Variable-Length Codes: General properties of optimal -bit-delay AIFV codes

-} It means that if we have a sufficient variety of modes, {\it Minimization problem \ref{mip:modefixed}} is enough to get \emph{G-optimal} code forests.
-This theorem is based on the following fact. \mytheory{thm}{Mode-wise single tree}{ Say $\{T^*_k\mid k\in\mathbb{Z}^+_{<K^*}\}$, where $T^*_k=(\textrm{Cword}^*_k, \textrm{Link}^*_k, \textrm{Mode}^*_k)$ and $K^*\ge 2$, is \emph{G-optimal}.
-If $\textrm{Mode}^*_\kappa=\textrm{Mode}^*_{\kappa'}$ for some $\kappa\neq\kappa'\in\mathbb{Z}^+_{<K^*}$, the solution to {\it Minimization problem \ref{mip:modefixed}} with given $K=K^*-1$ and $\{\textrm{Mode}_k\mid k\in\mathbb{Z}^+_{<K}\}=\{\textrm{Mode}^*_k\mid k\neq \kappa'\}$ can also be \emph{G-optimal}. } It implies that a single tree for each mode is enough to make an optimal code forest.
+The above theorem is based on the following fact. \mytheory{thm}{Mode-wise single tree}{ Say $\{T^*_k\mid k\in\mathbb{Z}^+_{<K^*}\}$, where $T^*_k=(\textrm{Cword}^*_k, \textrm{Link}^*_k, \textrm{Mode}^*_k)$ and $K^*\ge 2$, is \emph{G-optimal}.
+If $\textrm{Mode}^*_\kappa=\textrm{Mode}^*_{\kappa'}$ for some $\kappa\neq\kappa'\in\mathbb{Z}^+_{<K^*}$, the solution to {\it Minimization problem \ref{mip:modefixed}} with given $K=K^*-1$ and $\{\textrm{Mode}_k\mid k\in\mathbb{Z}^+_{<K}\}=\{\textrm{Mode}^*_k\mid k\neq \kappa'\}$ can also be \emph{G-optimal}. } It implies that a single tree for each mode is enough to make an optimal code forest, which is consistent with the results of some recent work \cite{ref:kdelay_prop}.
 The decomposition trick introduced in Section \ref{sec:opt} helps us to prove it, owing to the non-increasing property of the cost updating. \\\\ \underline{\it Proof of Theorem \ref{thm:mos}}: Fig.~\ref{fig:mos} describes the outline with an example.
 We can assume $\{T^*_k\}$ to be a closed set without loss of generality: The objective of {\it Minimization problem \ref{mip:totalcode}} depends on the stationary distribution of $\{T^*_k\}$, and we only have to consider the code trees that have non-zero stationary probability; in cases where the stationary distribution is not unique, there are some closed subsets in $\{T^*_k\}$ unreachable from each other so that we only have to pick up one of them as $\{T^*_k\}$.

 Since $\{T^*_k\}$ is a closed set, we can calculate the cost ${\bm C}$ as Eq.~(\ref{eq:cost_update}) in step e of {\it Procedure \ref{prc:iterative}}:

 where the $k$-th element of ${\bm L}^*$ and $(k,k')$ element of $P^*_{{\rm trans}}$ are